yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 If they were separated, how would you convey what the typical slice-range over multiple does?
 Specifically, how you you convey that the stuff being moved (nodes and slots) need to be interleaved at the destination?

+## Does it make sense to offer range bounds that have degrees of freedom for both "before/after" and "left/right"?

+The "left/right" has also been described as "FWW/LWW" but that terminology makes less sense without the "before/after" terminology.
+It has also been described as "First-to-last/Last-to-first" which slices the degrees of freedom the other way.
+Note that in model where we consider an empty trait to have only one insertion slot, the "FWW/LWW" terminology makes less sense that the rest.

+One thing that is clear, is that having both allows more intentions than having either.
+For example, without both it's always possible to express `A [_ _ B _ _] C` but it's not possible to represent both `A _ _[ B ]_ _ C` and `A _ [_ B _] _ C`.

+This does not answer our question because it's not clear that both are valuable.
+It seems reasonable to say that that being able to express `A _ _[ B ]_ _ C` is valuable because it effectively lets us specify whether concurrent inserts adjacent to be should have their content affected by the range.
+This then leaves us with the question: is the ability to express `A [_ _ B _ _] C` and `A _ _[ B ]_ _ C` sufficient?

+Let's try to invent a scenario where `A _ [_ B _] _ C` is leveraged: say we're inserting strings into a sequence and we want to make it possible to make slice ranges such that all the sequence elements starting with a given letter (including concurrently inserted ones) would be covered by the range.
+In such a scenario, if a user is trying to insert "A2" between "A1" and "B1", they would chose to insert after "A1", and a slice-range for entries that start with "A" would go from Before(A1, FFW) to After(A1, FWW).

+While the above scenario appears to motivate the extra degrees of freedom, it seems dubious because there's no way to offer the kind of guarantees it is trying to make.
+For example, it does not work if we're inserting "B1" in a context where there are only "A*" entries and "C*" entries.
+It also fails in similar ways when we want to consider more than just the first letter.
+Abstractly speaking, having `A _ [_ B _] _ C` lets you make ranges such that inserts can elect to be on either side of the boundary by effectively picking one neighbor to be closer to.
+This fails to be useful when they could have been a theoretical neighbor in between those that the inserted content should have been closer to.

+The conclusion, unless we discover scenarios that better motivate the ability to express `A _ [_ B _] _ C`, is that the ability to express `A [_ _ B _ _] C` and `A _ _[ B ]_ _ C` is sufficient.
+This lets us make a model where there is only one "slot" between nodes, and inserts use a Left/Right flag to dictate which side they want to be closer to.
+Ranges, on the other hand, indicate whether they want to include all or none of the content between the two nodes.

+A corollary is that an empty trait is then represented as a single gap as opposed to being represented by two things.

+## How are slice ranges best expressed?

+This question exists at two layers: the API that application authors use and the format that changesets are represented in.

+Application API (1): a common model is that of describing ranges as intervals where the boundary value (in this case a boundary node) is either included or not.
+For example `A [ _ B _ C]` would be represented as `(A C]`.
+One implication of this model is that describing ranges that include gaps at the extremities of the trait requires referring to the trait extremities themselves: `(start, end)`.
+This is unfortunate in that it complicates the model in two way: it's not just about nodes, and, when it comes to trait extremities, inclusive boundaries make no sense.

+Application API (2): another common model is to refer to gaps by the index one would use to insert at that gap.

+Changeset format: if we continue to separate the representation of effects on nodes and affixes then a straightforward representation to describe ranges of nodes and ranges of gap as a pair of integers where the first integer represents the first node/gap affected and the second integer represents the last node/gap affected.
+An alternative it to have the second integer be a count of affected nodes/gaps.

 ## Other Notes

 Avoid data races against the computer because it leads to user confusion.
 In other words: we don't want merge outcomes to be different if the Fluid service is a little faster or a little slower.